anubhavshrimal/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-This repository contains the implementation of different Reinforcement Learning Algorithms I have learned throughout the [Udacity Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+This repository contains the implementation and notes of different Reinforcement Learning Algorithms and techniques I have learned throughout the [Udacity Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

 Each algorithm is used to solve different [OpenAI gym environements](http://gym.openai.com/envs/).